soft9000/Able/Able1/public/readme.txt

 The examples and demonstration tools described in the introduction are maintained spereately.

-./Projects were built using various compilers and tool sets of the day.
+The ./Projects were built using various compilers and tool sets of the day.
 The list includes:

    Microsoft Visual Studio.NET